Jury selection in the United States: Vicinage Clause

 Federal criminal petit juries are required to be composed of residents of the state and federal judicial district wherein the crime was committed, which district shall have been previously ascertained by law.

 Faults within the jury selection process

+Bias

 The juror selection process holds the potential for discrimination in the selection of jurors and the final composition of juries.
 Claims that errors (of all types) were made during jury selection are among the most common of all grounds for criminal appeals.
 With regard to legal proceedings within the U.S. military, one argument has been advanced that selection of juries for courts-martial is subject to too much control by commanders, who can pick jurors who will be most likely to convict and hand down heavy penalties.